JoaMT/GoL/README.md

 # GoL
-arduino Game of Life with MAX7219 32X16
+arduino Game of Life with MAX7219 32X16 led matrix